-The Offline Instance option is useful when you want to debug an issue with an EC2 Windows Server instance that is either unable to boot up or is impaired such that you are not able to run the AWS Diagnostics for Microsoft Windows Server tool on it.
+The Offline Instance option is useful when you want to debug a problem with an EC2 Windows Server instance that is either unable to boot up or is preventing you from running the AWS Diagnostics for Microsoft Windows Server tool on it.
 In such a case, you can detach the EBS boot volume from that instance and attach the EBS volume to another EC2 Windows Server instance.